Find Trade Colleges

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-In 2016, there was an estimated number of 17,000 jobs in the United States for Sound Engineering Technician.
+There were about 17,000 jobs for Sound Engineering Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 6.5% which is above the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Sound Engineering Technician by 2026.
-The BLS estimates 1,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,700 job openings in this field each year.

 undefined